VDarcio/FlashFood/README.md

 - Postman (to host the API)
 - Swift  (Programming Language used on the entire Project)
 - CocoaPods (ProgressHUD, KingFisher, IQKeyboardManager)

+You can Test this App On TestFlight using this link : https://testflight.apple.com/join/382Cm0Ej